abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 determination to go anywhere and stays there and attains enlightenment, which is what always seems to happen in the stories.

-One could say it’s just a shaggy-dog story from the scriptures, but I know of a monk who had something very similar happen.
+One could say it’s just a shaggy dog story from the scriptures, but I know of a monk who had something very similar happen.
 He really embodies loving-kindness.
 He’s still living—his name is Ajahn Gunha, and he is a nephew of Ajahn Chah.
 Now, he’s well into his sixties.
 He had some major